6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Attachment of Artificial Tooth or Teeth

-Dr. Duling will secure the new dental restoration directly to the abutment.
-It may be a dental crown secured to one dental implant if you are missing only a single tooth.
-Multiple dental implants are used if you are missing several teeth and your dentist will secure a dental bridge.
-Between 4 and 8 dental implants are used to secure a denture if you are missing all the teeth on an arch.
+We may recommend a dental crown secured to one dental implant if you are missing only a tooth.
+Our dentist can use multiple dental implants to secure a bridge if you miss several teeth.
+Between four and eight dental implants can secure a denture if you miss all the teeth on an arch.